joelcarlson/joelcarlson.github.io/_posts/2014-12-12-CT-Simulation.md

 ---
-title: "Campep Accreditation Statistics"
+title: "CT Simulation"
 author: "Joel Carlson"
 layout: page
-excerpt: A shiny app for analysis of enrolment and employment for Medical Physics students
+excerpt: A fun project simulating the creation of a backprojection CT image using MCNPX
 ---

 Here I will describe a fun project I did to simulate a first generation CT scan image using MCNPX.
 The idea was to take a simple geometry: a square, a circle, and a triangle, and create an image using backprojection.
 The geometry set-up looked like this: